RoqueNight/XSS---Basics/README.md

 ```

 Secure PHP XSS Code Example

-Below we added the htmlspecialchars() function infront of the "name" paramater to convert special characters such as <>'"& to HTML entities
+Below we added the htmlspecialchars() function infront of the "name" parameter to convert special characters such as <>'"& to HTML entities

 This allows HTML to output the user-supplied input as text instead of executing any script tags such as <script>--Malicious_String</script>